 return output

 For larger workloads, it's worth noting that Polyester may not consistently outperform or underperform other multithreading approaches.
 Ultimately, performance will depend on the specifics of the computation and data involved.
-In such cases, the best practice is to benchmark your particular application.
+In such cases, you must benchmark the different implementations.

 Polyester also supports reduction operations.
 These can be implemented by prepending the for-loop with the expression @batch reduce=(<tuple containing operation and variable reduced>).
 The implementation has been designed to avoid common pitfalls of reductions, such as data races and false sharing.
 This ensures both correctness and performance.